-- 1. For direct buried gas lines and all other methods of construction, VGS requires a minimum three feet (3-feet) of horizontal separation from all other utilities as depicted on Figure 9.1, Meter Clearances.
+- 1. For direct buried gas lines and all other methods of construction, VGS requires a minimum three feet (3-ft) of horizontal separation from all other utilities.
 Other utilities may require as much as 10 feet (10-feet) of separation. - 2.
 A minimum of twelve inches (12-inch) of vertical separation between gas lines and other utilities must be maintained at all times. - 3.
 Locator wire for plastic gas lines shall not be in contact with any utility or underground structure. - 4.
 VGS prefers that water mains, water laterals, sewers, and storm drains be installed prior to the installation of the gas mains and service lines. - 5.
 The area in which the gas facilities are to be located should be made easily accessible and allow for safe working conditions.